rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 [^foundation]: TODO list to the footnote

+_side_note_start
+For a very long time I could not figure out why certain decisions about PLs and popular library designs are being made.
+I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain design decisions have been made in the first place[^why].
+The idea of software as something that is made from loose ends and made usable by testing effort still feels strange to me.
+The empirical mindset I have tried to explain here is my best attempt at understanding these things.
+_side_note_end

+[^why]: TODO

 I have noticed some pragmatists (not all!) arrive at conclusions too soon.
 E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causality and is bad empirical reasoning.
 These statements can be valid if there is more than the observations to support them.

 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
 I invite you to think more about how each side thinks.